On a diffuse interface model for incompressible viscoelastic two-phase flows: Acknowledgments

 \section{Acknowledgments}

-YL and DT would like to thank their supervisors Prof. Dr. Helmut Abels and Prof. Dr. Harald Garcke respectively for their fruitful and inspiring discussions, as well as the careful proofreadings.
-The thank also comes to Jonas Haselb\"{o}ck and Christoph Hurm for the kind discussions on measure theory.
+{The authors are grateful to the referees for the careful reading of the paper and valuable suggestions, which improved remarkably the presentation of the manuscript.} YL and DT would like to thank their supervisors Prof. Dr. Helmut Abels and Prof. Dr. Harald Garcke, respectively, for their fruitful and inspiring discussions, as well as the careful proofreadings.
+The thanks also go to Jonas Haselb\"{o}ck and Christoph Hurm for useful discussions.

-The authors are both partially supported by the Graduiertenkolleg 2339 \textit{IntComSin} of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 321821685.
+YL is supported by the startup funding from Nanjing Normal University -- Project-ID 184080H201B90, the Natural Science Foundation of Jiangsu Province (No.~BK20240572), and the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (No.~24KJB110020).
+The authors were both partially supported by the Graduiertenkolleg 2339 \textit{IntComSin} of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 321821685.
 The support is gratefully acknowledged.